What Are The Most Popular Devices For Reading Ebooks?

 Considerations for authors

-Self-publishing authors perhaps mistakenly assume that readers and book buyers will use a Kindle or similar device.
+Self-publishing authors perhaps mistakenly assume that readers and ebook buyers will use a Kindle or similar device.

 It opens up the possibility of using more images in ebooks and perhaps even in color.